 - Medical social services

 Palliative care may begin as soon as someone is diagnosed with an illness.
-Palliative care consultations are typically covered by insurance or Medicare.
-We can help with referrals or additional information.
+Consultations are typically covered by insurance or Medicare.